baraajadallah/accent_detection_app/README.md

 ## System Requirements

 ### Python Version

-- Python 3.11 or higher
+- ✅ **Python 3.13** (required by Streamlit Cloud)
+- ⚠️ Local use with Python 3.11 is supported for development, but production is deployed on Python 3.13

 ### System Dependencies
 Before installing the Python packages, you need to install FFmpeg: